ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/core_servers/configuring_docking_server.md

 Type: `string` Default: `"forward"`

 :   Whether the robot is docking with the dock forward or backward in motion.
 This is the replacement for the deprecated `dock_backwards` parameter.
-Options are "forward" or "backward".
+Options are `"forward"` or `"backward"`.

 ### **`<dock_name>.rotate_to_dock`**